-The Foundation operates on an invitation only basis and invites artists to participate in its residency program on an ongoing basis.
+The PCF operates on an invitation-only basis and invites artists to participate in its residency program on an ongoing basis.

 There is no application process.

 The PCF does welcome informal proposals from groups of painters interested in working together on a project.